 Retirement Reward from the College

 Upon official retirement from the College, full-time employees will receive a choice from two gifts that are unique to our recognition program.
-The gift will be accompanied by a personal letter of congratulations from the College President.
-Refer to the Retirement Rewards page under Rewards & recognition for more information.
+Refer to the Retirement Rewards page for more information.

 Please keep in mind the individual wishes of the employee when planning a retirement event.